wearebraid/be.camp/CODE_OF_CONDUCT.md

 # Code of Conduct

-this repo follows the guidlines laid out in the [Charlottesville Meetup/Group Code of Conduct](https://github.com/cville/conduct)
+This repo follows the guidlines laid out in the [Charlottesville Meetup/Group Code of Conduct](https://github.com/cville/conduct)